 Thank you for your interest in the UC San Diego Musculoskeletal (MSK) Fellowship.
-The fellowship is one year in duration and consists of clinical, teaching, and research responsibilities restricted to musculoskeletal imaging at three hospitals: the UC San Diego Medical Center, Thornton Hospital (UCSD La Jolla), and Veterans Affairs Medical Center.
+The fellowship is one year in duration and consists of clinical, teaching, and research responsibilities restricted to musculoskeletal imaging at three hospitals: the UC San Diego Medical Center, Thornton Pavilion (UCSD La Jolla), and Veterans Affairs Medical Center.
 The program is geared toward but not restricted to the fellow who is considering a career in academic musculoskeletal imaging, a field that offers excellent opportunities.

 At UCSD, you will read studies for diverse patient types including children, VA patients, teleradiology clients, and indigent patients.
 You will work daily with world experts in the field.